pelicanmapping/weejobs/README.md

 ```
 The default job pool in unnamed, and you can access it with `jobs::get_pool()`.

-Note that a job *may* end up running in a different pool if the designated pool is too busy.
-See the section on *Work stealing* for more information.
+(Note: if *work-stealing* is enabled, a job *may* end up running in a different pool if the designated pool is too busy.
+See the section on *work-stealing* for more information.)

 ### Prioritizing jobs
 Each job pool has a priority queue.
 You can use a lambda function in your `context` to specify the priority of a job.
 Since it uses a lambda function, the priorty can change between the time you dispatch the job and the time it gets pulled from the queue and executed: